 - FRCC accepts transfer credit only from post-secondary institutions accredited by one of the six regional accrediting associations.

 - Credits that are accepted for general transfer purposes may not necessarily apply to a specific degree or certificate program.

 - FRCC reserves the right to examine all credits to determine obsolescence of content.
 If coursework is found to be obsolete, the student may be required to update the credit.
 FRCC allows students to earn credit by challenging courses and by developing a portfolio of prior learning.
-Contact an Academic Advisor or Transcript Evaluator for additional information and see the Credit for Prior Learning Handbook.
+Contact an advisor for additional information and see more about Credit for Prior Learning.

 - Transferred grades appear in FRCC’s internal records, on both official and unofficial transcripts, but are not calculated into the FRCC grade point average.

 - Credit for course work in which a student earned a grade of D or F is not transferable to FRCC.

 - Credit for remedial, preparatory, or non-college-level course work is not transferable to FRCC.

 - All course work is evaluated on the semester hour basis.
 For example, one quarter-hour equals two-thirds of a semester hour.